alankarartist/ALDOWNLOADMANAGER/README.md

 # AlDownloadManager

-A python script based GUI interface to download files.
+A python script based GUI interface to download files in the system.

 ## Installation